What is aortic valve regurgitation?

 A leaking (or regurgitant) aortic valve allows blood to flow in two directions.
-Oxygen-rich blood either flows out through the aorta to the body — as it should — or it flows backwards from the aorta into the left ventricle when the ventricle relaxes.
+Oxygen-rich blood either flows out through the aorta to the body — as it should — but some flows backwards from the aorta into the left ventricle when the ventricle relaxes.

 What happens during aortic regurgitation?

-The volume and pressure of blood in the left ventricle may increase.
-As a result, the heart may have to do more work to compensate.
-The walls of the ventricle will sometimes thicken (hypertrophy), and a thickened heart muscle is less effective.
-Eventually, the heart maybe unable to meet the body’s need for blood, leading to heart failure.
-Aortic regurgitation can also cause the aorta to bulge or have weak spots susceptible to aortic aneurysm.
+The heart will have to do more work to compensate for the blood leak back into the left ventricle.
+The walls of the ventricle will sometimes thicken (hypertrophy), and a thickened heart muscle is a less effective pump.
+Eventually, the heart maybe unable to pump enough to meet the body’s need for blood, leading to heart failure.

 What are the symptoms of aortic valve regurgitation?